sethforprivacy/sethforprivacy.com/content/guides/run-a-p2pool-node.md

 {{< /code >}}

-***NOTE: Be sure to replace the Monero address (468y...b55R) with your own, or else you'll be making generous hashrate donations to me!***
+***NOTE: Be sure to replace the Monero address (468y...b55R) with your own primary address (an address starting with 4), or else you'll be making generous hashrate donations to me!***

 Once you've created the above file, start at step 4 in the section above.